Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 Feature types:

-- ``barriers`` - a super feature type that includes dams, other structures, and waterfalls.
+- ``barriers`` - a super feature type that includes dams, other structures, waterfalls, and modelled crossings.
 - ``dams`` - a feature type for features classified as a dam or other structure.
 - ``waterfalls`` - a feature type for features classified as a waterfall.
 - ``fishways`` - a feature type for features classified as a fish passage structure.
-- ``medium`` - a feature type created for testing the increase in data volume expected for stream crossing data.
+- ``modelled crossings`` - a feature type for features classified as a modelled crossing.
-- ``big`` - a feature type created for testing the increase in data volume expected for stream crossing data.
+- ``stream crossings`` - a feature type for features classified as a stream crossing.

 .. _cabd-database-model: